 It didn’t happen right away but eventually in May 2021 Peacock picked it up with a straight-to-series.
 A few people who had worked on the first movie adaptation were brought back because of their familiarity with the characters and world.
 Casting was announced in August and filming began in Spain the next month.
 In July 2022 a release date of September 15th was announced.
 A few weeks later at San Diego Comic Con the first teaser trailer was released.

-Who Is Attached: Daniela Nieves, Jennifer Kirby, Craig Stevenson, Louisa Connolly-Burnham, Nikol Kollars
+Daniela Nieves, Jennifer Kirby, Craig Stevenson, Louisa Connolly-Burnham and Nikol Kollars have all joined the cast.

-Filming Locations: Various places around Spain including Olite, Zaragoza, and Pamplona.
+Filming occurred in various places around Spain including Olite, Zaragoza, and Pamplona.

 Vampire Academy adaptation Netflix Adaptation: Everything We Know So Far